mike-seyoum-3/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website adapts to all screen across the devices.

+adaptive website adapts itslef to fit into various screen sizes. it relies onsizes to adopt to resolutions aacross devices.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means the developer begins desigining for the mobile device first and for the larger screen desktop version.
+Desktop first means the developer begins designing for the desktop first and then removes or rearranges features for the smaller screen mobile version.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?